MarcusWolschon/osmeditor4android/documentation/docs/help/nl/Introduction.md

 ### Configureren van controles

-All validations can be disabled/enabled in the "Validator settings/Enabled validations" in the [preferences](Preferences.md).
+Alle validaties kunnen worden aan of uitgezet in de "Validator instellingen/Ingeschakelde validaties" in de [instellingen](Preferences.md).

 The configuration for "Re-survey" entries allows you to set a time after which a tag combination should be re-surveyed.
 "Check" entries are tags that should be present on objects as determined by matching presets.
 Entries can be edited by clicking them, the green menu button allows adding of entries.